 2. Rabbit Wine Bottle Stoppers, Set of 4

-- These wine bottle stoppers provide an air-tight seal to prolong and preserve opened bottles of wine.
+- SAVE YOUR WINE: Set of 4 bottle stoppers provide an air-tight seal to preserve opened bottles of wine and other beverages.

 If you prefer a stopper designed to fit more diverse bottle types, these Rabbit wine bottle stoppers are perfect.

 They’re tapered and have a ribbed mid-section so they’ll fit tightly into narrower bottles.